CatalystCode/kubemalt/flexvol-demo/README.md

 * `jackson-db-conn-str`= value for `DB_CONNSTR`
 * `jackson-db-name` = value `DB_NAME`

 The flexvolume configuration under [1-api-deployment.yaml](1-api-deployment.yaml#L20-L33) will load the secrets from keyvault, and place them in the container.
+Update the `keyvaultname`, `resourcegroup`, `subscriptionid`, and `tenantid` fields.

 The [command and args](1-api-deployment.yaml#L37-L38) will overwrite the Docker Entrypoint, we utilize this to load the flexvolume secrets as environmental variables.

 [Relevant issue and documentation.](https://github.com/Azure/kubernetes-keyvault-flexvol/issues/28)